eolementhe/guide/guide.md

 Fill in the data relating to your FTP server and click on `Submit`.

-  - ***Name*** : name of the ressource
+  - ***Name*** : name of the resource
   - ***Hostname*** : Address of the FTP server
-  - ***Username*** : Username for connect to the FTP server
+  - ***Username*** : Username to connect to the FTP server
-  - ***Password*** : Optional - Password for connect to the FTP server.
-In case of SFTP with private key, you can use this value for the passphrase (if needed)
+  - ***Password*** : Optional - Password to connect to the FTP server.
+In case of SFTP with a private key, you can use this value for the passphrase (if needed)
   - ***Protocol*** : ftp / sftp / ftps
   - ***Port number*** : number of the ftp port (21 - ftp / 22 - sftp)
-  - ***Choose a folder*** : if specific folder needed (if empty it choose the root folder)
+  - ***Choose a folder*** : if a specific folder is needed (leave empty if you want to choose the default folder)
   - ***SSH private key*** : optional - `only needed for sftp connection with private key`.
 Private key and public key must be generated before.
 Eolementhe don't generate SSH key pair.
 You can use 'ssh-keygen' on Windows, putty or openssh for create an SSH key pair.
-Private key must be imported in Eolementhe, past it in the SFTP form in `SSH private key` field.
-The public key must be added in your sftp server.
+The Private key must be imported in Eolementhe, paste it in the SFTP form in `SSH private key` field.
+The public key must be added to your sftp server.
 After the configuration in Eolementhe, we advise you to remove the private key generated on your computer.

 ![workflow-ftp-watch-folder-3](images/workflow-ftp-watch-folder-3.png)